joomla-projects/joomla-cypress/README.md

 The Language parameter is only used if the Joomla website is set up multingual.
 This means that at least one additional language must be installed and the "System - Language Filter" plugin must be activated.
-Otherwise, the language selection is hidden and ignored.
+Otherwise, the language selection is ignored.
 For the `language` parameter the language name (e.g. "Japanese (Japan)") or the language tag (e.g. "ja-JP") can be used.
 Default is "All".